 You may contact Kevin Snedden, Director of Professional Standards, at email@example.com if you have any questions.

 Will it be hard?
 Do I know enough?
 What if I don’t pass?

 Are these crazy rumors true?

-At FSMTB we are here to help you understand as much as possible about the exam and address your concerns.
-We are always happy to talk with you and listen to your input - we want to help.
+We are here to help you understand as much as possible about the exam as well as to address your concerns.
+We are always happy to talk with you and listen to your input.
+We want to help.

 We hope you find it useful.